 As part of a thorough PPM (planned preventative maintenance) schedule, we also recommend that LEV equipment should be serviced at least every 12-months and more frequently if its usage is high.
 This is so it operates within its required benchmark performance and reduces hazardous substances exposure.
-So, to ensure longevity is preserved, we always recommend that LEV testing is completed in tandem with LEV Servicing.
+So, to ensure longevity is preserved, we always recommend that LEV testing UK is completed in tandem with LEV Servicing.

 Want to Save Money?